2020 Spring Wine Club Release

 Dear Club Members,

-For those of you who allow us to pick your wines, our selection committee has landed on three winners from the 2016 vintage for our March release.
+For those of you who allow us to pick your wines, our selection committee has landed on three great wines for our March release.

 I hope you enjoy this quarter's wines.
 Cheers!